Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 Insights & Trends

-- Recent Decrease: As of April 16, 2025, the Price of petrol stands at PKR 254.63 per litre, reflecting a downward trend from the previous peak.
+- Recent Decrease: As of April 16, 2025, petrol price stands at PKR 254.63 per litre, down from the previous peak.

 - Price Fluctuations: Throughout 2024, petrol prices experienced significant volatility, influenced by global oil market dynamics and domestic economic factors.